terminaldweller/lclip/README.md

 ## Usage

-lclipd is technically just the "back-end".
+lclipd is technically just the "backend".
 One way to have a frontend is to use dmenu:</br>
 ```sh
 #!/usr/bin/env sh